-Our supply-side platform (“Geniee SSP”) has absorbed a large portion of our resources ever since we began, and we remain heavily dependent on this business.
+Our supply-side platform (“Geniee SSP”) has absorbed a large portion of our resources ever since we began, and the ratio of sales from this business is increasing.
 However, we aim to diversify (and thus strengthen) our revenue base by expanding business domain such as demand-side platform (“Geniee DSP”), business in digital OOH domain, customer relations management (CRM) and sales force automation (SFA) system (“Chikyu”), marketing automation platform (“Majin”) and chat-based customer service tool ("Chamo").
 We will expand the market share of each businesses while developing new features and services.

 However, changes in the business climate might thwart these efforts.
 We might also see a decline in transaction volume if clients revise their distribution policies or if our systems break down.
 Such eventualities would adversely impact the financial position and performance of our group.